Jayanth Jayaram

 Distinguished Professor

 Dr. Jayanth Jayaram, the Earl E. Congdon Distinguished Professor of Supply Chain Management at the Congdon School of Supply Chain Management at the University of North Carolina at Wilmington, is a scholar of diverse interests.
-His research areas, which span from sustainability to global sourcing, additive manufacturing, and supply chain risk management, are sure to pique the interest of students, faculty, and professionals in supply chain management and related fields.
+His research areas, spanning sustainability, global sourcing, additive manufacturing, and supply chain risk management, are sure to pique the interest of students, faculty, and professionals in supply chain management and related fields.
 His PhD from Michigan State University laid the foundation for his broad-ranging research, which has been published in internationally reputed journals such as the Journal of Operations Management, Production and Operations Management, Journal of International Business Studies, and more.
-He also serves (or has served) on the editorial board of several journals, including the Journal of Operations Management (as a Departmental Editor), Journal of Supply Chain Management, Journal of Business Logistics, Decision Sciences and International Journal of Production Research as an Associate Editor.
-He is a frequent external reviewer of applications made in other universities for promotion and tenure cases.
-He also serves as an external reviewer of grant proposals submitted to National Science Foundation and similar grant agencies.
-He has been successful in obtaining grants from agencies like CIBER, Family Owned Business Institute and professional associations like Institute of Supply Management.
-His past experience includes significant contribution to Supply Chain Centers and interacting with the business community via applied research projects in companies like Westinghouse, Sams Club, Target, Sonoco, Trane and Bosch.
+He also serves (or has served) on the editorial boards of several journals, including the Journal of Operations Management (as a Departmental Editor), the Journal of Supply Chain Management, the Journal of Business Logistics, Decision Sciences, and the International Journal of Production Research (as an Associate Editor).
+He is a frequent external reviewer of applications for promotion and tenure at other universities and of grant proposals submitted to the National Science Foundation and similar grant agencies.
+He has been successful in obtaining grants from agencies such as CIBER and the Family-Owned Business Institute, as well as from professional associations such as the Institute of Supply Management.
+His past experience includes significant contributions to Supply Chain Centers and engagement with the business community through applied research projects with companies such as Westinghouse, Sam's Club, Target, Sonoco, Trane, and Bosch.

 Education